AllenSeitz/dance-maniax-update/README.md

 To install the game download the file "install.ps1" above and run it.
 This is a Windows PowerShell script that will download 7 zip files (about 775 MB total), extract them (about 2 GB total), and then delete the zip files.
-To run a Powershell file, first open a Powershell prompt, then type ".\install.ps1"
+To run a Powershell file, first open a Powershell prompt, then type "./" followed by the name of the file.

 To run the game simply run DMX.exe after a successful install.
 The first run of the program will prompt you to change the default settings.